DevExpress/testcafe/docs/articles/documentation/guides/concepts/browsers.md

 #### JavaScript API

-When you launch TestCafe via `JavaScript API`, provide the user agent string in the [runner.browsers](../../reference/testcafe-api/runner/browsers.md) method parameter.
-Escape semicolons with a double backslash - to escape them from the TestCafe argument parser:
+When you launch TestCafe with JavaScript API, provide the user agent string in the [runner.browsers](../../reference/testcafe-api/runner/browsers.md) method parameter.
+Escape semicolons with a double backslash from the TestCafe argument parser:

 ```js
 runner